gyorilab/emmaa/doc/dashboard/models_page.rst

-To view the state of the selected model together with the test results for a particualar date, click on any data point for the desired date in any of the time series shown on either the Model tab or the Tests tab.
+To view the state of the selected model together with the test results for a particualar date, click on any data point for the desired date in any of the time series shown on either the Model tab, the Tests tab or the Papers tab.

 .. figure:: ../_static/images/time_machine_selection_cropped.png
   :align: center